nai888/ardusa/README.md

 ## Compiling

 Clone the repository and compile `Ardusa.tex` using `xelatex`, `biber`, `makeindex`, and `makeglossaries`.
 The standard TeXLive installation should include all the necessary packages.
 Make sure to include the [Junicode](http://junicode.sourceforge.net/) and [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) fonts, which are used throughout the document.
+You will also need the [Ardusan Sans](https://github.com/nai888/ardusan-sans) font, though a copy of the .otf file is contained in this repository.

 ## Documentation Inspiration